tud-mchen6/ESM_assignment/README.md

 ## Getting started

-To set up a conda environment for the toy models, run
+To set up a conda environment for the toy models, run in the terminal:

     conda env create -f environment.yaml

-To run a model, navigate to the directory `scripts`, then run
+To run a model, navigate to the directory `scripts`, then run in the terminal:

     python run_model.py model_1
 if you want to run model_1.

+To plot the results, run this command in the terminal, and it should direct you to a web application where you can select different types of plots of the model you select.

+    calligraph your_model_results.nc

-To plot the results, substitute `run_model.py` in the above command with the plotting script that you want to call.
+Or alternatively, substitute `run_model.py` in the second command with the plotting script that you want to call.

 ## Exercise questions